US verification requirements for platforms with Custom accounts: FAQ

 Additionally, [verification responses](https://docs.stripe.com/connect/handling-api-verification#handle-risk-verifications) specify which information is needed for each account.
 These will be available via the API automatically for all platforms starting on October 29, 2024.
 Review the guide to these API changes and [opt in early](https://dashboard.stripe.com/settings/early_access).

-The individual previously provided the last 4 of their SSN or ITIN.
+Business representatives must provide the last 4 digits of their SSN or ITIN at onboarding.

 There's no action for you to take for your other types of connected accounts.
 Your Stripe onboarding flow has automatically updated to handle changing requirements.
 We'll reach out to any connected accounts that need to provide updated business information.